Population transfer: Historical background

 The earliest known examples of population transfers took place in the context of war and empire.
 As part of Sennacherib's campaign against King Hezekiah of Jerusalem (701 BCE) "200,150 people great and small, male and female" were transferred to other lands in the Neo-Assyrian Empire.
-Similar population transfers occurred under the Persian and Byzantine Empires.
-Population transfers are considered incompatible with the values of post-Enlightenment European societies, but this was usually limited to the home territory of the colonial power itself, and population transfers continued in European colonies during the 20th century.
+Similar population transfers occurred under the Achaemenid and Byzantine Empires.
+Population transfers are considered incompatible with the values of post-Enlightenment European societies, but this was usually limited to the home territory of the colonial power itself and population transfers continued in European colonies during the 20th century.

 Specific types of population transfer

 Population exchange

 Population exchange is the transfer of two populations in opposite directions at about the same time.
 In theory at least, the exchange is non-forcible, but the reality of the effects of these exchanges has always been unequal, and at least one half of the so-called "exchange" has usually been forced by the stronger or richer participant.
 Such exchanges have taken place several times in the 20th century: